tonkec/guide_for_sessions/README.md

 ## Booking a session
  - Visit [Calendly](https://calendly.com/antonija1023)
  - Pick a slot that is available
+ - Please do not be late for our session
+ - Feel free to initiate the call

 ## When can you book a session?
  - If you can not find a time that suits you, feel free to contact me and we will figure something out